 After another tense and dramatic partisan showdown, House Republicans have relented, agreeing with the demands of President Obama and even some members of their own party to vote on a two-month extension of the payroll tax cut.

-The Associated Press and Reuters are reporting that House Republicans have relented and will vote on a two-month extension of the payroll tax.
 On Tuesday, the House had voted to move the bill into conference, but the Senate had already left town.

-If the House approves the measure before the end of the year, it would ensure that about 2 million Americans will continuing receiving long-term unemployment benefits and 160 million Americans would not see a 2-percent payroll tax hike.
+If the House approves the bill before the end of the year, it would ensure that about 2 million Americans will continuing receiving long-term unemployment benefits and 160 million Americans would not see a 2-percent payroll tax hike.

 We'll have more as this story develops.

 Update at 5:48 p.m.
 ET.
 'Good News ...
 In Time For The Holidays':